thibaut-tebi/Indian-Start-up-Funding-Analysis/README.md

 1. NULL : Technological industries do not have a higher success rate of being funded.
 2. ALTERNATE : Technological industries have a higher success rate of being funded

-## Questions
-The following questions were asked to assist in the data analysis process

-1. Which company received the most funding?
-2. Which company received the lowest amount of funding?
-3. Which Sector received the highest amount of funding?
-4. Which Sector received the lowest amount of funding?
-5. Which HeadQuarters recorded the highest amount of funding received?
-6. What is the total amount funding received each year?
-7. what is the average amount received in 2019, 2020 and 2021
-8. At what stage do startups receive the most funding?
-9. Does the location affect the funding received?.
-10. Which Sector received the highest funding in 2018?

 ## Issues with The Data

 After looking carefully at the data, the following issues were identified